Index

 S4.15.1 For the LocoNet, a 4 foot RJ12 to RJ12 type straight through cable is utilized.

-S4.16 As of 1 July 2015, all modules shall incorporate one wire for a Booster Common that is 14 AWG stranded or larger.
+S4.16 All modules shall incorporate one wire for a Booster Common that is 14 AWG stranded or larger.

 S4.17 Booster Common shall be terminated on all ends with an Anderson Powerpole PP15-45 Standard Housing connectors incorporating a 30 amp contact for use with 12-14 gauge wire.